kontena/kontena/docs/using-kontena/nodes.md

 The `kontena node rm` command can not be used to remove an online node.
 Use the `kontena <provider> node terminate` plugin commands to terminate nodes and remove them from the Kontena Master.
 Alternatively, power off and destroy the node instance directly from the provider's control panel, and wait for the nodes to be offline before removing them from the CLI.

+Any service instances deployed to a removed node will be invalidated, and can be re-deployed to a different node.
+This happens automatically for stateless services, similar to behavior of offline nodes, but without the grace period.
+For stateful services, any instances on removed nodes will be re-scheduled on the next service deploy, and the replacement service instances will lose their state.

 ## Node labels